MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/README.md

 ### Features

-1. **Feature Flag Driven**: The component adapts its UI between `RedesignedAuthForm` and `DeprecatedAuthForm` based on the `isAppRedesigned` feature flag, ensuring the login interface matches the current application design.
+1. **Feature Flag Driven**: The component adapts its UI between `AuthFormRedesigned` and `DeprecatedAuthForm` based on the `isAppRedesigned` feature flag, ensuring the login interface matches the current application design.

 2. **Dynamic Reducer Management**: Utilizes `DynamicModuleLoader` to dynamically manage the `loginReducer`.
 This feature is particularly advantageous for keeping the main bundle size minimal.
 For instance, the `loginReducer` is only loaded when the login form is needed, such as for users who are not yet authenticated.
 This approach helps avoid unnecessary code loading, enhancing the application's performance.